 5 – KEY

-The mini-album wraps up with “KEY”, song that comes full circle and brings back fast paced drums, brass and jazz-inspired piano melodies.
+The mini-album wraps up with “KEY”, song that comes full circle and brings back fast-paced drums, brass, and jazz-inspired piano melodies.

-Adding to that come elements from other songs in this mini-album.
+Adding to those come elements from other songs in this mini-album.
 Warm acoustic guitar riffs give a gentle coat to this song while the groovy bass line adds a danceable touch to this pop-rock tune.

 The verses are filled with energy and fly by in an instant, seamlessly morphing into the exciting chorus that adorns this song.

-On the vocal end, Shunichi Toki showcases a lot of control as he tackles the upbeat lyrics in a rather fast paced tempo.
+On the vocal end, Shunichi Toki showcases a lot of control as he tackles the upbeat lyrics in a rather fast-paced tempo.